PAY RANGE: N30

 This is administrative engineering work directing, through professional, technical support, and administrative staff, and consultants, the design, renovation and construction of all airside, terminal and land projects at the Philadelphia International and Northeast Philadelphia Airport.
 The employee in this class manages the daily functions and activities relating to engineering projects, spearheading airport initiatives by developing and implementing objectives, goals, and establishing priorities.
 Work includes collaborating with a variety of governmental agencies and internal city departments including Transportation Security Administration (TSA), Federal Aviation Administration (FAA), Pennsylvania Department of Transportation, SEPTA, Philadelphia City Council members, airport officials from senior management, Security and Properties management, Program Management Office, Construction Management, Project Management, Streets, and Procurement departments and other city agencies during design and implementation.
-The employee serves as the senior technical expert for achieving the airports' operations and capital program objectives, researching for plan submission, making recommendations for the organization’s benefit and growth, develops strategies to resolve issues, and report on performance.
+The employee serves as the senior technical expert for achieving the airports' operations and capital program objectives, researching for plan submission, making recommendations for the organization’s benefit and growth, developing strategies to resolve issues, and reporting on performance.
 The employee works with various offices for expansion and renovation of the airport’s properties.
-Directing large, multi-year, multi-discipline engineering projects and activities of staff engaged in performing and/or administering system requirements, capacity, contractual agreements for feasibility studies, cost estimates, project designs and site inspections; ensuring compliance with airport and engineering design standards, approved plans and specifications; and preparing all capital and operating budget proposals are major aspects of this position.
+Directing large, multi-year, multi-discipline engineering projects and activities of staff engaged in performing and/or administering system requirements, capacity, contractual agreements for feasibility studies, cost estimates, project designs and site inspections; ensuring compliance with airport and engineering design standards, approved plans and specifications; and preparing all capital and operating budget proposals are major aspects of the work of this position.

 Work is performed under the general direction of a Deputy Director of Aviation.

 ALLOCATING FACTORS: (The following conditions must be met for a position to be allocated to this class.)